Equites cataphractarii: Battlefield role and limitations

 Heavily armoured, often mounted on armoured horses and wielding a lance so long it normally required both hands, the cataphractarii were specialised for shock action.
 They have been likened to the tank of the Ancient World.
 Their armour enabled them to attack enemy infantry and cavalry with confidence and virtually ignore missile fire.
 However, the armour was heavy and both soldier and mount could tire quickly in battle, and therefore become vulnerable to counterattack.
 In particular, horse armour prevented the horse from cooling itself effectively by sweating; therefore heat exhaustion could be a great problem, especially in hot climates.
 Cataphracts needed to maintain a close and ordered formation to be effective and their flanks were particularly vulnerable to attack.
 If their formation became broken, individual cataphracts could be attacked by lighter-armed troops with relative ease.

-At the Battle of Turin the emperor Constantine I destroyed a numerous force of enemy cataphracts; he manoeuvred his army in such a way that his more lightly armoured and mobile cavalry were able to charge in on the exposed flanks of the cataphracts.
+At the Battle of Turin the emperor Constantine the Great destroyed a numerous force of enemy cataphracts; he manoeuvred his army in such a way that his more lightly armoured and mobile cavalry were able to charge in on the exposed flanks of the cataphracts.
 Constantine's cavalry were equipped with iron-tipped clubs, ideal weapons for dealing with heavily armoured foes.